 We know it’s still a few weeks away, but we’ve put together a taster guide of what you can expect to see on display.
 From an all-new Porsche-rivalling French sports car to a Range Rover Coupe, it looks like there’ll be something to suit all tastes.
 Here’s what you can expect to see…

-It’s been more than two decades since we’ve seen a production car from French manufacturer Alpine, but that’s all set to change thanks to the A120.
-Details are still rather scarce, although we know what the basic car will look like and, like all Alpines, it will use lots of components from the latest Renault Sport models.
+It’s been more than two decades since we’ve seen a production car from French manufacturer Alpine, but that’s all set to change thanks to the A110.
+The name is the same as that used on the 60s rally car, and its lightweight aluminium platform and timeless lines reflect its heritage.